SUSE/Portus/_features/removing_images.md

 1. It's disabled by default.
 2. `older_than` specifies the number of days in which an `image:tag` is considered old.
 By default, an image older than 30 days will be considered old.
+Keep in mind that even if the image is considered old, if it was pulled in the latest 30 days, it won't be removed.
+3. `keep_latest` specifies the number of tags that will be kept regardless if it's older than 30 days.
-3. `tag` is a filter that acts over old tags.
+4. `tag` is a filter that acts over old tags.
 That is, if you specify a value, then only old tags that follow the given format will be automatically removed.
 This option is expected to be a valid regular expression.
 Some
    examples: